Kiddo-Kris/TheBlackArmsSDX/README.md

 the SDK/SDX or just say no as 1 is more than enough.

-The Black Arms SDX 1.9.2.2 RELEASE
+The Black Arms SDX 1.9.2.2 BETA

 Updated Banners (planning to release theme packages)

 Improved DLL optimizations (hard to notice lol)

-Working at C# Source obfuscation
+The SDX made it to GITHUB!

+Product is fully OPEN SOURCED

+License added (Because I have to)

 The Black Arms SDX 1.9.2.1 RELEASE